-If, after an investigation, a student is found to be in violation of this policy, the student shall be disciplined by appropriate measures up to, and including, suspension and expulsion.
-If after an investigation a school employee is found to be in violation of this policy, the employee shall be disciplined by appropriate measures up to, and including, termination.
-If, after an investigation, a school officer or board director is found to be in violation of this policy, the subject to appropriate measures which may include public reprimand or removal from office, in accordance with applicable board policies and procedures and the law.
-If, after an investigation, a school volunteer is found to be in violation of this policy, the volunteer shall be subject to appropriate measures up to, and including, exclusion from school grounds.
+Any student found to have violated or retaliated in violation of this policy shall be subject to measures up to, and including, suspension and expulsion.
+Any school employee found to have violated or retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
+Any school volunteer found to have violated or retaliated in violation of this policy shall be subject to measures up to, and including, removal from service and exclusion from school grounds.